The Station Kitchen – 3-in-1 Restaurant

 I don’t eat pork but I did get a taste of the hand-made noodle — firm and smooth, springy and cooked to perfection.
 Very nice!
 The bean sauce was delightful.

 So that’s two out of three.
-The last part of the station kitchen — charcoal — didn’t really appeal to me much.
-A major part of the charcoal concept means that you get/have to cook your own food, which doesn’t exactly appeal to me.
+The last part of The Station Kitchen – Charcoal – doesn’t really appeal to me much.
+A major part of the Charcoal concept means that you cook your own food.

-Even though the station kitchen may not be that fantastic, party-goers are sure to throng this place after dark as it’s probably the only eating place in the same area that opens until 5am.
-Under its management, which has a successful and proven track record in breadtalk, din tai fung and food republic, the station kitchen would certainly be around for a long time.
+Even though the food at The Station Kitchen may not be that fantastic, party-goers are sure to throng this place after dark as it’s probably the only dining establishment in the same area that opens until 5am.

 The Station Kitchen